What is Woman Abuse?

 Encompasses various tactics to undermine an individual’s self-confidence, such as yelling, not letting you see your friends or family, insults, mockeries, threats, abusive language, humiliation, harassment, contempt, deliberate deprivation of emotional care or isolation.

-Any form of non-consensual sexual activity (i. e. forced on an individual) ranging form harassment, unwanted sexual touching, to rape.
+Any form of non-consensual sexual activity (i. e. forced on an individual) ranging from harassment, unwanted sexual touching, to rape.
 This form of violence also includes incest.

 Encompasses various tactics for total or partial control of an individual’s finances, inheritance or employment income.
 It may include denying access to money or one’s own financial records and knowledge about personal investments, income or debt, or preventing a partner from taking employment outside the home, or engaging in other activity that would lead to financial independence.